Lee Marshall (announcer)

-Lee Marshall (born Marshall Aaron Mayer; November 28, 1949 – April 26, 2014) was an American professional wrestling announcer formerly of the American Wrestling Association (AWA), World Championship Wrestling (WCW) and Women of Wrestling (WOW!).
+Lee Marshall (born Marshall Aaron Mayer; November 28, 1949 – April 26, 2014) was an American professional wrestling announcer and radio personality.
+In wrestling, Marshall worked as an announcer and commentator for the WWE, the American Wrestling Association (AWA), World Championship Wrestling (WCW) and Women of Wrestling (WOW!).

 Professional wrestling announcing

 World Wrestling Federation

 Marshall was briefly with the World Wrestling Federation as a ring announcer.
 He was the ring announcer for the Los Angeles portion of WrestleMania 2.

 American Wrestling Association

-Marshall joined the broadcast team when the AWA Championship Wrestling show was on ESPN.
+In 1986, Marshall joined the broadcast team when the AWA Championship Wrestling show was on ESPN.

 World Championship Wrestling

-He later joined World Championship Wrestling (WCW), where he was known as "Stagger Lee".
-Marshall was the co-host of WCW Thunder alongside Bobby Heenan and Tony Schiavone.
-He interviewed and announced alongside Mike Tenay and Scott Hudson on WCW Saturday Night as well.
-A staple of WCW Monday Nitro was his regular cracking of "Weasel" jokes directed at Heenan, which would conclude his road reports.
+In January 1996, he signed a three year contract with World Championship Wrestling (WCW), where he was known as "Stagger Lee", likely a reference to the Lloyd Price song of the same name.

-Marshall was also one of the announcers at the 1996 World War 3 pay-per-view at the Norfolk Scope in Norfolk, Virginia, covering the third ring with Larry Zbyzsko.
+Marshall made his WCW pay-per-view debut at Uncensored (1996).
+Marshall was also one of the announcers at the 1996 World War 3 pay-per-view at the Norfolk Scope in Norfolk, Virginia, covering the third ring with Larry Zbyszko.
 During the early stages of the three-ring, 60-man Battle Royal, the Four Horsemen and the Dungeon of Doom battled outside the ring and in the ensuing fight, Marshall was knocked down and repeatedly kicked legitimately to the head and chest by the Faces of Fear (Meng and The Barbarian) while on the floor.
-After the fight moved back toward the locker room, Marshall managed to get himself up and, after some difficulty (and questioning why Zbyzsko didn't come to his aid), finished commentating the match from his designated announcing position.
+After the fight moved back toward the locker room, Marshall managed to get himself up and finish calling the match.